Teoscar Hernández Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks first in the league.
+- The pitching staff for the Marlins has a collective 9.5 K/9, the second-best in MLB.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.20).

-- The Marlins surrender the ninth-fewest home runs in baseball (68 total, one per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).

-- His most recent appearance was on Tuesday against the Kansas City Royals, when the lefty went seven innings, surrendering one earned run while allowing two hits.
+- In his most recent time out on Wednesday against the Kansas City Royals, the righty threw five innings, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.